evagoras/acf_mappings_thread_safety_issue/README.md

 This sample code is an attempt to show that the native ACF function `getApplicationMetadata()` is not thread safe.

 ## Run app using CommandBox
-Clone the repo into a new folder on yor system, `cd` into it and type `start`.
+Clone the repo into a new folder on your system, `cd` into it and type `start`.
 The CommandBox app starts at `http://127.0.0.1:52831`.

 ## jMeter